 - other personal information about an individual collected in connection with the donation, or intended donation, by the individual of his or her body parts, organs or body substances; or

-- personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:
+Personal information, under the Privacy Act, means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 - whether the information or opinion is true or not; and